quarrant/mobx-persist-store/Readme.md

 >  - `name` (String) - should be a unique identifier and will be available within the read/write functions of the StorageAdapter.
 >  - `properties` (Array of String) - A list of observable properties on the store you want to persist.
 Doesn't save MobX actions or computed values.
 >  - `storage` [localStorage Like API](https://hacks.mozilla.org/2009/06/localstorage/) - facilitates the reading, writing, and removal of the persisted store data.
 For **ReactNative** it may be `AsyncStorage`, `FS`, etc. and for **React** - `localStorage`, `sessionStorage`, `localForage` etc.
+>     - If you have an app that is Server-side rendering (SSR) you can set the value `undefined` to prevent errors.
 >  - `expireIn` (Number) - A value in milliseconds to determine when the data in storage should not be retrieved by getItem.
 Never expires by default.
 >  - `removeOnExpiration` (Boolean) - If expireIn has a value and has expired, the data in storage will be removed automatically when getItem is called.
 The default value is true.
 >  - `stringify` (Boolean) - When true the data will be JSON.stringify before being passed to setItem.
 The default value is true.